Close

 Important Points to Consider

-• Consume moringa leaves in moderation, as excessive amounts may have harmful effects on the liver and kidney.
+• Consume moringa leaves in moderation, as excessive amounts may have harmful effects on the liver and kidneys.

 • Clean the leaves thoroughly before using them.

-• While cooking the leaves, add turmeric to it.
+• While cooking the leaves, add turmeric to them.

 • You can add a few cloves of garlic to enhance the flavour and taste of the leaves.